vitalets/playwright-bdd/README.md

 **Phase 2: Run test files with Playwright runner**

-Playwright runner executes generated test files it would normally do.
+Playwright runner executes generated test files as it would normally do.
 Playwright-bdd automatically provides Playwright API (`page`, `browser`, etc) in step definitions:

 ```js